Pinto Colvig

-Vance DeBar Colvig Sr. (September 11, 1892 – October 3, 1967), known professionally as Pinto Colvig, was an American voice actor, cartoonist, and circus and vaudeville performer whose schtick was playing the clarinet off-key while mugging.
-Colvig was the original performer of the Disney characters Goofy and Pluto, as well as Bozo the Clown.
+Vance DeBar Colvig Sr. (September 11, 1892 – October 3, 1967), known professionally as Pinto Colvig, was an American actor, cartoonist, and circus and vaudeville performer whose schtick was playing the clarinet off-key while mugging.
+Colvig was the original performer of the Disney characters Goofy and Pluto, as well as Bozo the Clown and Bluto in Popeye.
 In 1993, he was posthumously made a Disney Legend for his contributions to Walt Disney Films, including Snow White and the Seven Dwarfs and Fun and Fancy Free.

 Early life

-Colvig was born Vance DeBar Colvig in Jacksonville, Oregon, one of seven children of William Mason "Judge" Colvig (1845–1936) and his wife, Adelaide (née Birdseye) Colvig (1856–1912).
+Colvig was born Vance DeBar Colvig in Jacksonville, Oregon, the youngest of seven children of William Mason "Judge" Colvig (1845–1936) and his wife, Adelaide (née Birdseye) Colvig (1856–1912).

-William Colvig was a pioneer, an attorney and a distinguished Oregonian, he was never actually a judge.
+William Colvig was a pioneer, an attorney and a distinguished Oregonian; he was never actually a judge.
 Pinto attended but did not graduate from Medford High School.
 Pinto was accepted and attended, sporadically from 1910 to 1913, Oregon State University, in Corvallis, where he took art classes and played clarinet in the band.
 He drew cartoons for the Oregon Agricultural College Barometer newspaper, and the yearbook.

 I was born in Jacksonville and named Vance DeBar Colvig.
 At age 7 (because of too many freckles, and goony antics) I was nicknamed 'Pinto the Village Clown' (which I have used professionally during my circus and other show business activities, besides occasional jobs as a newspaper cartoonist.— "'Pinto' Colvig Writes About Names, History of Clowning", Medford Mail Tribune, July 12, 1961.